frcho/crontask/README.md

 In order to see the view, the bundle comes with a implementation.

-import the routing to your `routing.yml`
+Import the routing to your `routing.yml`
 ```yaml
 frcho_cron_task:
     resource: "@FrchoCrontaskBundle/Resources/config/routing.yml"